ocular-d/guides/apps/editorial/docs/cli.md

 ---

-- Use the default terminal of your Operating system
+- Use the default terminal of your Operating system.
-- **Don't** customize the terminal with themes, colors and plugins
+- **Don't** customize the terminal with themes, colors and plugins.